najir/DSA/README.md

 ### Red/Black Tree
 Created tree and leaf class for a red/black sorting tree.
 Leaf contains left/right nodes along with a set color of red(0) or black(1)
+### AVL Tree
+Set up tree and AVL leaf class using leaf base.
+Leaf contains left/right and balance factor.
+Code itself is recursive to remove parent variable and parent calls.